DanielVenturini/jenkins-cicd-com-gitflow-no-kubernetes/README.md

 # jenkins-cicd-com-gitflow-no-kubernetes

 My notes about the DevOps [course](https://www.udemy.com/course/jenkins-cicd-com-gitflow-no-kubernetes) with K8S and Jenkins.
-This deploy and Kind cluster (Kubernetes In Docker) with Nginx Ingress, Jenkins and Helm.
+This deploys a Kind cluster (Kubernetes In Docker) with Nginx Ingress, Jenkins and Helm.

 ## Create

-Clone this repository and type:
+Clone this repository and run:

 ```bash
 make create
 ```

-This will create the cluster with Kind.
+This creates a cluster with Kind.
 Please, ensure the api-server node (container) has the address `172.18.0.2`, because this is the address configured in `kind/config.yaml`.

 ```bash
 docker inspect kind-control-plane --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}'